 - Taking out a refinance loan may incur origination or application fees from the new lender.
 All the initial costs will have to be factored in before refinancing your existing personal loan.

-- Understand prepayment and foreclosure charges applicable for banks when clearing your existing loan.
+- Understand prepayment and foreclosure charges that are applicable for different banks when clearing your existing loan.

-- Do a thorough homework of the interest rates, fee and repayment structure and terms before zeroing in on the lender for refinancing.
+- Do thorough homework on the interest rates, fees, terms, and repayment structure before zeroing in on the lender for refinancing.
 Make sure you get the best deal possible.